Minipoloalex/comp_prog/notes/math/math.md

 $$ c_1 a_1 + c_2 a_2 + \cdots + c_n a_n = K \texttt{, integer coefficients }c_i\in [-\infty, \infty], \texttt{ iff}$$
 $$g \mid K \quad\Longleftrightarrow\quad K \bmod g = 0$$

+22. An interesting fact is that the prefix sum of the differences between consecutive perfect squares is almost a perfect square itself.
+In fact, $S + 1$ is a perfect square.
+E.g. in the sequence of perfect squares: $1, 4, 9, 16, 25$, we have the difference: $3 + 5 + 7 + 9 = 8 + 7 + 9 = 15 + 9 = 24$.

 ## Factorials and Combinations
 1. Inverse modulo property